dberzano/dberzano.github.io/alice/vcaf/admin/index.md

 from the **alice-member** egroup using their CERN password with Kerberos authentication.
 An AFS token is also automatically created at login.

+In addition, non-ALICE users can be granted VAF access if they are members of **alice-vaf-external-users**.

 For administering the machine you need to have the private key corresponding to the **AliceVCAF** key you have used when starting the virtual machines from OpenStack.